Linda Coffin

 Steve believes hands-on education is best and he is passionate about environmental education.
 He loves getting middle school students outdoors as much as he can.

-“I love working at FSM because progressive education supports learning in the real world.
+“I love working at FSMN because progressive education supports learning in the real world.
 We get the kids out on lots of field trips so they can experience science first-hand.”

 Travis Bell